sinaro/prs-training-uio/README.md

 # It reports 177330 clumps formed from 1259600 top variants, and results written to .clumped file.
 ```

+## QC relevant for base and target data
+Human genome build comparability was already checked. <br/>
+Sample overlap between base and target data: this is not an issue here as we worked with 1000 genome data which was not part of the base data.
+However, this should be checked.
+Othwerwise, there will be inflation of the association of PRS with the target data.
+Practivally, overlapping samples should be removed and base GWAS should be re-calculated. <br/>
+Relatedness: ideally no relatedness of second degree or closer within base, within target, and between base and target.
+R file for the target has used a Kinf threshold of 0.0884.
+Therefore, individuals with second degree or closer familiar relationship has been removed.
+The base data has also mentioned PiHat > 0.2 which has to do with removal of related individuals. <br/>
+Similar ancestry: base and target data should be from a similar ancestry which is the case here (Euoropean).

 ## Running PRSice2 to construct PRS

 ```bash